MoTTTT/podzone/docs/technicalRadio.md

 #### Radio station widget

 LibreTime has an embeddable player that can be displayed on a web page in an iFrame.
-For Radio@Muso.Club, the following can be added to a custom HTML block:
+For <Radio@Muso.Club>, the following can be added to a custom HTML block:

 ```html
 <iframe